-Lex Kaby (she/her) is a freelance Director and Intimacy Director based in Bath, Bristol and the South West UK.
+Lex Kaby (she/her) is a freelance Director and Intimacy Director & Coordinator based in Bath, Bristol, London and the South West UK.
 Lex has recently finished her directing internship at The Rondo Theatre, Bath.
 She works as the Director and Intimacy Director for Greedy Pig Theatre Company Ltd and has directed all of the company’s productions and projects to date.
 As well as this, Lex has worked extensively as a Director and Choreographer for Rare Productions.

 Lex's is driven by bold and politically challenging theatre as well as comedic and naturalistic new writing.
 She is passionate about working with exciting, progressive scripts and forward-thinking creatives.
 Lex enjoys playing with form, working with physical movement, surrealism and naturalism.

-Lex is currently studying an MA in Directing at Bath Spa University and is passionate about gender in performance and is currently researching the ways in which actors and directors portray gender and intimacy on the stage.
+Lex is currently studying an MA in Directing at Bath Spa University and is passionate about gender in performance and is currently researching the ways in which actors and directors portray gender, human connection and intimacy on the stage.

 GREEDY PIG THEATRE COMPANY LTD